When I was growing up, Wales wasn’t exactly considered a culinary hot spot.

 Discover Delicious want to connect foodies with local food and drink producers, many of them independent and family-run businesses.

-If you live in the UK you can find Welsh recipe inspiration and buy local and artisan Welsh produce from their website, that Discover Delicious have discovered and sourced for you.
+If you live in the UK, you can find Welsh recipe inspiration and buy local and artisan Welsh produce, specially selected from Discover Delicious.

 Why not search their site and stock your fridge and cupboards with all manner of foodie delights that are reared, grown or crafted in Wales?